Have you exceeded the yearly Social Security earnings limit? Or think you might?

 - People shared links to confusing articles

-Now, to detail what happens if you work, collect social security benefits, and earn over the annual earnings limit.
+Next, I’ll explain what happens if you work, collect social security benefits, and earn over the annual earnings limit.

 You don’t have to do anything in advance if you work while collecting benefits and expect to exceed the annual earnings limit.

-Yes, the Social Security Administration wants you to advise them in advance.
+Note: The Social Security Administration wants you to advise them in advance.
 However, that isn’t always practical for various reasons.
-You will not be penalized or pay extra for waiting until you are certain how your particular circumstances develop.

 Approximately 6 months after filing our joint tax return for 2018 which claimed earnings from Rebel Retiree’s part-time job, he received a letter from the Social Security Administration.